 First, some background.
 By now you’ve probably heard about a public relations disaster for United Airlines.
 On Monday the airline decided to forcibly remove a 69-year-old physician from a plane bound for Louisville, Kentucky.
 The doctor’s seat was needed for an employee who had to travel to Louisville to work on a connecting flight.

 The physician refused to give up his seat.
 He said he had been traveling for 24 hours, he had patients to see in Louisville, and he wasn’t leaving.

 United Airlines had him dragged out of the plane.
-The results: a broken nose, a bloodied face, a concussion, a broken jaw – and a drop in United Airlines stock.
+The results: a broken nose, a bloodied face, a concussion, two broken teeth – and bad publicity for United Airlines.
 (You can read the full story here.)

 A short time later, the United Airlines CEO sent employees a letter meant to defend United Airlines.
 Unfortunately his words only made the situation worse.
 (You can read the letter yourself at the link.)